creviceapp/creviceapp/docs/index.md

 });
 ```

-But at the same time, if your user script file have another gesture definition which has it's own context, do you think above gesture defintion works properly always?
+But at the same time, if your userscript file have another gesture definition which has it's own context, do you think above gesture defintion works properly always?

 ```cs
 // Another gesture.